MBunko/Project2/README.md

 ![ERD][Initial ERD]

-The Id is the primary key as shown and the date is green because it was added later in production and was not part of the initial design but i thought it would be interesting for users to see how long ago the last rolls were.
+The Id is the primary key as shown and the date is green because it was added later in production and was not part of the initial design but I thought it would be interesting for users to see how long ago the last rolls were.
 You will see how this information is displayed in the front end section.

 ### Services